-With food and wine tours in Spain, you wil discover that as the gateway of between Africa and Europe, the Atlantic Ocean and the Mediterranean Sea, Spain has always been throughout history.
+With food and wine tours in Spain, you will discover the gateway between Africa and Europe, the Atlantic Ocean, and the Mediterranean Sea, Spain has always been throughout history.
 The Greeks had its coastal areas settled as early as the 8th century B.C. while the Celts had the interior regions.

-Spain had been under the Roman domination during the 2nd century B.C.
-Early of the 8th century A.D., Arabs from the North of Africa crossed the Gibraltar and conquered Spain and occupied in for 700 years before the Christian Kingdoms have driven them out.
+Spain had been under Roman domination during the 2nd century B.C.
+Early in the 8th century A.D., Arabs from the North of Africa crossed Gibraltar and conquered Spain and occupied it for 700 years before the Christian Kingdoms have driven them out.

-This invasion has been a long history that is still very evident especially in the cuisine of Spain.
-Olive oil, olives, and wine have tied it closely to the Roman and Greek culture.
+This invasion has a long history that is still very evident, especially in the cuisine of Spain.
+Olive oil, olives, and wine have tied them closely to Roman and Greek culture.
 Fish pies and meat exhibit Celtic heritage while the influence of the Moors can be seen in the country’s use of almonds, honey, spices like saffron and cumin, and citrus fruits.

 The culinary traditions of Spain rely greatly on the abundance of its locally grown fruits and vegetables as well as its poultry and meats.
 Chorizo, a seasoned sausage, and the Jamon Serrano, a cured ham, are very popular in Spain.

-Fish and seafood are also very popular in the coastal areas.
+Fish and seafood are also very popular in coastal areas.
 Other foods that are popular are eggs, rice, beans, cheeses, bread, and nuts.
 Garlic and olive oil are the most common ingredients in Spain.
-The country is also well-known for wines such as rioja which is made from its northern provinces, sherry which is a fortified wine that can either be sweet or dry and sangria, a wine that is mixed with soda water and fruit.
+The country is also well-known for wines such as rioja which is made in its northern provinces, sherry which is a fortified wine that can either be sweet or dry, and sangria, a wine that is mixed with soda water, and fruit.